Stephen-ODriscoll/PlutoUtils/docs/string_utils.md

 1. Requires a template argument that can be anything.
 Takes a **std::wstring**.
 Converts the string to the template argument type with a wide string stream.
 Returns the result of the conversion.
 2. Requires a template argument that can be anything.
 Takes a pointer to the start of a **wchar_t** array and the array size.
 Converts the string to the template argument type with a wide string stream.
 Returns the result of the conversion.

+#### equals()
+Takes a left string, a right string and an optional predicate.
+Returns a **bool** representing whether left and right are equal using **std::equal**.

 #### iequals()
 1. Takes a pointer to the start of a left modifyable element array, the left array size, a pointer to the start of a right modifyable element array, the right array size and an optional **std::locale**.
-Returns whether left and right are equal, ignoring case.
+Returns whether left and right are equal using **std::equal**, ignoring case.
 2. Takes a left string, a right string and an optional **std::locale**.
-Returns whether left and right are equal, ignoring case.
+Returns whether left and right are equal using **std::equal**, ignoring case.

+#### starts_with()
+Takes a left string, a right string and an optional predicate.
+Returns a **bool** representing whether left starts with right using **std::equal**.

 #### istarts_with()
 1. Takes a pointer to the start of a left modifyable element array, the left array size, a pointer to the start of a right modifyable element array, the right array size and an optional **std::locale**.
-Returns whether left starts with right, ignoring case.
+Returns whether left starts with right using **std::equal**, ignoring case.
 2. Takes a left string, a right string and an optional **std::locale**.
-Returns whether left starts with right, ignoring case.
+Returns whether left starts with right using **std::equal**, ignoring case.

+#### ends_with()
+Takes a left string, a right string and an optional predicate.
+Returns a **bool** representing whether left ends with right using **std::equal**.

 #### iends_with()
 1. Takes a pointer to the start of a left modifyable element array, the left array size, a pointer to the start of a right modifyable element array, the right array size and an optional **std::locale**.
-Returns whether left ends with right, ignoring case.
+Returns whether left ends with right using **std::equal**, ignoring case.
 2. Takes a left string, a right string and an optional **std::locale**.
-Returns whether left ends with right, ignoring case.
+Returns whether left ends with right using **std::equal**, ignoring case.

 #### find()
-Takes a left string, a right string and an optional **std::locale**.
-Looks for occurence of right in left.
+Takes a left string, a right string and an optional predicate.
+Looks for occurence of right in left using **std::search**.
 - If found, an iterator for the start of right in left is returned.
 - If not found, left end is returned.

 #### ifind()
 1. Takes a pointer to the start of a left modifyable element array, the left array size, a pointer to the start of a right modifyable element array, the right array size and an optional **std::locale**.
-Looks for occurence of right in left.
+Looks for occurence of right in left using **std::search**.
     - If found, an iterator for the start of right in left is returned.
     - If not found, left end is returned.
 2. Takes a left string, a right string and an optional **std::locale**.
-Looks for occurence of right in left.
+Looks for occurence of right in left using **std::search**.
     - If found, an iterator for the start of right in left is returned.
     - If not found, left end is returned.

 #### contains()
-Takes a left string, a right string and an optional **std::locale**.
-Looks for occurence of right in left.
+Takes a left string, a right string and an optional predicate.
+Looks for occurence of right in left using **std::search**.
 - If right exists in left, **true** is returned.
 If right is empty, then it always exists in left.
 - If right does not exist in left, **false** is returned.

 #### icontains()
 1. Takes a pointer to the start of a left modifyable element array, the left array size, a pointer to the start of a right modifyable element array, the right array size and an optional **std::locale**.
-Looks for occurence of right in left.
+Looks for occurence of right in left using **std::search**.
     - If right exists in left, **true** is returned.
 If right is empty, then it always exists in left.
     - If right does not exist in left, **false** is returned.
 2. Takes a left string, a right string and an optional **std::locale**.
-Looks for occurence of right in left.
+Looks for occurence of right in left using **std::search**.
     - If right exists in left, **true** is returned.
 If right is empty, then it always exists in left.
     - If right does not exist in left, **false** is returned.